peteroupc/peteroupc.github.io/newatlas.md

 - Relief shading.
 - Natural features (for example, plains, mountain ranges, islands) labeled.

-The maps should not be in Mercator projection, and the size of each page should be letter size or A4.
+The maps should not be in Mercator projection except along the equator, and the size of each page should be letter size or A4.
 Essentially, the maps should feel similar to the classic _Quick Reference World Atlas_ that Rand McNally Publishing used to publish.

 An atlas like this would be a handy reference for homes or classrooms.